 But if you haven’t created the chart already, one way could be to rearrange the data so that Excel picks up the data and plots it on the X and Y axis as per your needs.

-So these are two simple and easy ways to switch the axis in Excel charts.
+So, these are two simple and easy ways to switch X-axis and Y-axis in Excel charts.

-While I have shown an example of a scatter chart in this tutorial, you can use the same steps to switch axis in case of any chart in Excel.
+While I have shown an example of a scatter chart in this tutorial, you can use the same steps to interchange axes in case of any chart in Excel.

 I hope you found this Excel tutorial useful!